mohamedeliwa/mohamed-eliwa-2024-02-15/README.md

 please note:

+> I added a postman collection for the apis for easy testing.

 > I didn't implement unit testing for every service and every case, I just created enough unit tests to prove a point.

 > for e2e testing I tried to use testcontainers but it required to have `docker` command to run without `sudo` command, but I don't have the right to do this on the current machine I use.